Nationally Recognised Training

 The course consists of a number of topics which have one or more video presentations, often with links to useful websites; followed by an assessment.
 The assessments require you to answer questions based on the content in the presentations and/or to conduct small projects (eg weed identification).

-It is expected that course participants will take approximately 1-2 days to complete the Control Weeds course.
+It is expected that course participants will take approximately 1-2 days to complete the online work for the Control Weeds course.
 This time may be spread out over a number of days, weeks, or even months.
 The actual time taken to complete the course will vary depending your study methods and your level of existing knowledge and skills in controlling weeds.
 You can take up to 3 months to complete the course.
+Go to Course Requirements for more information on the time commitment required.

 Help is available from our fully trained and experienced course facilitators by phone, email and fax during office hours.
 You will be fully supported during your study – if you have any questions or concerns, please contact us.

-Before commencing the Control Weeds course you MUST complete the Chemical Accreditation course, or a similar course that covers the following (or equivalent) units of competence:
+Before commencing the Control Weeds course Smith & Georg requires that you complete the Smith & Georg Chemical Accreditation course, or a similar course that covers the following (or equivalent) units of competence:

 - AHCCHM304 Transport and store chemicals